ccarrollATjhuecon/JobMarket/Resources/README.md

 It is accessible only from within a browser that has been authenticated to the JHU VPN.

-A private GitHub repo is also available to collaborators:
+A private GitHub repo is also available to collaborators (JMCC, not other candidates):

 https://github.com/ccarrollATjhuecon/jobmarket-resources